SARAsBooks/html-to-markdown/ChatGPT4.js.md

+>document an automation workflow in nodejs from fetch(url) through mozilla / readability through mixmark-io / turndown

-In this document, we will outline an automation workflow in Node.js using the `node-fetch`, `mozilla-readability`, `jsdom`, and `showdown` libraries.
+In this document, we will outline an automation workflow in Node.js using the `mozilla-readability`, `jsdom`, and `turndown` libraries.
 The workflow will consist of the following steps:

 1. Fetch the content of a given URL
 2. Extract the main readable content using Mozilla's Readability library
-3. Convert the extracted content to Markdown using ShowdownJS
+3. Convert the extracted content to Markdown using Turndown

 First, ensure you have Node.js installed and the required packages installed using npm:

 ```
+npm install @mozilla/readability
-npm install node-fetch mozilla-readability jsdom showdown
+npm install turndown
 ```

 Now, let's create a script called automationWorkflow.js and follow these steps:

 1. Import the required libraries:
     ```
-    const fetch = require('node-fetch');
-    const { Readability } = require('mozilla-readability');
+    const { Readability } = require('@mozilla/readability');
     const { JSDOM } = require('jsdom');
+    const TurndownService = require('turndown');
-    const Showdown = require('showdown');
+    const fs = require('fs').promises;
     ```

 2. Create a function to fetch the content of a given URL: